• Free shipping on all orders

 While the European and American Maine Coon cats are the same size and have the same lifespan, there are some visual differences between the two types that we’ve covered above.

-It pays to shop around when looking for a Maine Coon because many breeders specialize in this cat breed.
+It pays to shop around when looking for a Maine Coon because many breeders specialize in raising them.
 With some luck, you may find a breeder near you that has kittens for sale.

 two playful maine coon cats chasing each other in the garden